-How to make an employee newsletter your CEO's best friend
+How an employee newsletter can help

 Follow this plan, and your company’s executives will worship you as an editorial god